ubports/docs.ubports.com/systemdev/kernel-hal.rst

 Halium based ports
 ------------------

 Newer ports to Android devices are based on Halium.
-In some aspects Halium is similar to the 5.1 based ports.
+In some aspects Halium is similar to the 5.1 based ports:

     It also uses the device specific fork of the Linux kernel provided by the manufacturer.
-And it also uses a minimal Android system to enable some hardware.
-Halium is different from the 5.1 based ports by being a more generic way of porting to Android devices.
-This allows the work to be shared between multiple projects that bring differnt flavours of Linux systems to Android devices.
-Halium uses newer versions of Android.
+    It also uses a minimal Android system to enable some hardware.

+However, Halium permits a more generic way of porting to Android devices.
+This allows the work to be shared between multiple projects that bring different flavours of Linux systems to Android devices.
+Halium ports are also based on newer Android version 7.1 and above.

 Some examples of Halium ports are the Sony Xperia X, the Oneplus 3, etc. Basically all devices that are listed on devices.ubuntu-touch.io, expect those explicitly mentioned above as 5.1, or below as Linux based ports.